ameseee/kwk-curriculum-site/web-app/lessons/js-objects/index.md

 ## Learning Goals

-* Create an objects and access data from them
+* Create an object and access data from them
 * Understand why we sometimes choose to use objects over arrays (and vice versa)

 ## Technical Vocabulary